 Below we will talk you through the five major line items that you will need to consider for your lease accounting budget:

 1) Assessment and Planning

-You will also need to conduct an assessment of their current lease administration and accounting program.
-What are the systems, processes and controls are in place today?
+You will also need to conduct an assessment of the current lease administration and accounting program.
+What are the systems, processes, and controls that are in place today?
 What changes will be required to comply with the new accounting standards?
-You will need to assemble a cross-functional team of experts from accounting, finance, treasury, procurement, real estate, IT and operations to conduct the analysis.
+You will need to assemble a cross-functional team of experts from Accounting, Finance, Treasury, Procurement, Real Estate, IT, and Operations to conduct the analysis.

 2) Lease Accounting Software

 You will need to select a lease accounting software package.
-Database to track all the key contract terms for your leases – start and end dates; base and variable rents; termination, extension and buyout options.
-Ability to store all the related Master Lease Agreements, Schedules, Purchase Orders and Invoices.
-Lease accounting sub-ledger that can generate the necessary journal entries for both the current and new US GAAP and IFRS standards.
+It is a database to track all the key contract terms for your leases – start and end dates; base and variable rents; and termination, extension, and buyout options.
+It should have the ability to store all the related master lease agreements, schedules, purchase orders, and invoices.
+It should have a lease accounting subledger that can generate the necessary journal entries for both the current and new US GAAP and IFRS standards.